DanNguyen-CE/MATLAB_Project-1/README.md

 Unfortunately, my first choice of working on the chess board project was not granted as they had picked enough students to work on that one already.
 Thus, I was defaulted into the "Speed Reader" project instead.

-This was a simple project, only requiring effort on figuring out how to code the GUI.
+The goal of this project was to create an interface where a user can input text which will display one word at a time at the specified speed in "words per minute" (WPM).
+This could be used as a way of testing one's speed reading skill!

 I created the final design of the GUI, coded the basic code that was used in the final project, coded some of the GUI, and did most of the workload along with teammate Andrew Russomango.

 Group members:
 Andrew Russomagno